Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Revisiting the PLCO study

 \section{Revisiting the PLCO study}

-We applied our developed nested IV framework to re-analyzing the Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial.
-We focused on the Henry Ford Health System, which underwent a major policy shift in its consent process and switched from dual to single consent in the middle of 1997.
-Our analysis cohort consisted of study participants who enrolled prior to $1997$ ($G = a$) and after $1997$ ($G = b$).
-We excluded those who enrolled during $1997$.
-Table \ref{tab:descriptive statistics} summarizes important baseline characteristics and treatment uptake (attending first scheduled cancer screening or not) by stage and treatment assignment.
-Participants enrolled in the two stages differed moderately in their baseline characteristics; within each stage, participants enrolled in the treatment arm and control arm were comparable by virtue of randomization.
+We applied our nested IV framework to re-analyze the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial, focusing on the Henry Ford Health System, which transitioned from a dual- to a single-consent process in 1997.
+We included participants who enrolled before 1997 ($G = a$) and after 1997 ($G = b$), excluding those enrolled during 1997.
+Table \ref{tab:descriptive statistics, supp} in Supplemental Material \ref{sec: additional real data, supp} summarizes key baseline covariates and treatment uptake (attendance at the first scheduled cancer screening) by stage and treatment assignment.
+Participants enrolled before and after 1997 differed moderately in baseline covariates; within each stage, the two arms were comparable due to randomization.
+The endpoint is primary invasive colorectal cancer, the key secondary endpoint used in \citet{schoen2012colorectal}.

-After the study switched to a single consent process, the compliance rate increased.
-The unadjusted compliance rate was estimated to be $80.1\%$ after 1997 compared to $50.9\%$ before $1997$.
-One might suspect that the shift in the covariate distribution contributed to this marked difference in the compliance rate, so we estimated the covariate-adjusted compliance rate: the covariate-adjusted compliance rate was estimated to be $84.9\%$ after 1997 compared to $52.6\%$ before 1997.
-These results immediately imply that (1) the moderate shift in the baseline covariates between two stages \emph{cannot} fully explain the significant improvement in the marginal compliance rate; and (2) $84.9\% - 52.6\% = 32.3\%$ participants were estimated to be ``switchers" under the nested IV framework.
-Who were these switchers that responded to the shift in the consent process?
-Table \ref{tab:characterize SW and AC} summarizes the mean of each baseline covariate in the switcher and always-complier populations using Proposition \ref{prop_covariates_dis}.
-Interestingly, although always-compliers and switchers were similar in age and smoking status, switchers were more likely to be male, white, and having BMI $< 25$.
+Following the switch to a single-consent process, compliance increased substantially.
+The unadjusted compliance rate rose from 50.9\% before 1997 to 80.1\% after 1997.
+After adjusting for covariates, the estimated compliance rates were 52.6\% before 1997 and 84.9\% after 1997.
+These results indicate that (1) the moderate differences in baseline covariates between the two stages did not fully account for the marked improvement in compliance, and (2) under the nested IV framework, approximately 32.3\% of participants ($84.9\% - 52.6\%$) are classified as ``switchers.”

+Who were the switchers---participants who became compliers after the change in the consent process?
+Table \ref{tab:characterize SW and AC} in the Supplemental Material summarizes the mean of each baseline covariate for the switcher and always-complier groups, using Proposition \ref{prop_covariates_dis}.
+Interestingly, although always-compliers and switchers were similar in age and smoking status, switchers were more likely to be female, white, and have a BMI below 25.

+We then estimated the SWATE using both the proposed one-step estimator and the estimating equation-based estimator, with 15-year colorectal cancer incidence as the outcome of interest.
+To implement the estimators, we used \textsf{SuperLearner} with a library comprising \texttt{glm} and \texttt{randomforest} to estimate the nuisance functions.